MBoemo/DNAscent/README.md

 ```python
 osi.export_poreModel(trainedEmissions, 'BrdU_emissions.model')
 ```
 The input trainedEmissions was created in the prevous step, and 'BrdU_emissions.model' is the filename of the pore model that you want the function to create.
+After calling export_poreModel, you should see the pore model file appear in your working directory.

 ### Calling Base Analogues
 The second main use of Osiris is using trained analogue emissions to detect base analogues that have been randomly incorporated in a Nanopore read.
 Assume we have a trainedEmissions dictionary, which could have been made by following the steps above or by importing an Osiris base analogue pore model file.
 Create a base analogue with the analogue emissions and the concentration by running: